 North Korea Elevation Map

 The country is extremely rugged with an estimated 80% mountain cover.
-Its major mountain chains are separated by deep, narrow valleys.
+Deep, narrow valleys separate its major mountain chains.
 But most major cities in North Korea are within the plains and lowlands to the west.
 Some of its major mountain chains are the Hamgyong Range to the northeast.
 Also, the Rangrim Mountains are in the north-central region.
 Finally, the Kangnam Range lies along its border with China to the north.
-At 2,743 m (9,003 ft), Paektu Mountain is the highest peak in North Korea, which is a mountain of volcanic origin.
+At 2,743 m (9,003 ft), Paektu Mountain, the highest peak in North Korea, is a mountain of volcanic origin.